Verb Conjugation in Moroccan Darija

 mshit (I went)

-kan-mshi (I go/am going)
+kan-mshi (I go / am going)

 mshiti (you went)

-kat-mshi (you go/are going)
+kat-mshi (you go)

 He